Studiegids

 Course material

 The material for this course comprises articles, book chapters, and movies.
-We engage with critical and reflexive social scientific texts, anchored in philosophy of science, sociology, and psychology literatures as well as transformation, feminist, and post-colonial scholarship.
+We engage with diverse social scientific texts, ranging from pedagogy, psychology, philosophy of science and sociology literatures as well as transformation, feminist, and post-colonial scholarship.

 Mode of instruction